Hey, I'm Alethea—and I'm a

 -What they’re dreaming about?

--What they would pee their pants with excitement if you’re collaboration brought them?
+-What they would pee their pants with excitement if your collaboration brought them?

 Write about that stuff, not just the measurable results.